 There’s been a lot of talk about meal kit services these past years.
 Some of them, like Chef’d, have gone out of business.
 On the other side, companies like Hungryroot have upped their game.
 After a complete overhaul in early 2018, Hungryroot is making three times what it was before.

 Blue Apron was one of the first meal kit services on the scene and is one of my perpetual favorites.
 Hungryroot, which opened its doors in 2015, has a completely different take on what a meal kit service should be.

 In this Blue Apron vs. Hungryroot article, I’ll dig into some of the specific areas where these companies are different.
 I’ll also show you where they’re very much the same.

 Personally, I recommend sticking with an omnivorous diet like Blue Apron delivers.
 Yeah, I'm biased.
 I'm just not into the vegetarian thing.

 Types Of Meals

 This could very well be the biggest difference between Hungryroot and Blue Apron.

 Blue Apron appeals to a wide range of families and individuals who are enjoy eating delicious twists on foods they see everywhere in society.
-Hungryroot is specifically geared toward vegans who want the conveniences of meal kit services without having to worry about animal what’s in their food.
+Hungryroot is specifically geared toward vegans and vegetarians who want the conveniences of meal kit services without having to worry about animal what’s in their food.

 This means their food choice offerings are almost completely opposite.
 Blue Apron has choices for both vegetarian and meat-based meals, but not vegan ones.
 Blue Apron’s Pasta in Italian Salsa Verde, for example, is topped with Grana Padano cheese.